pradosj/docker_sindbis/Readme.md

   1. a gzipped FASTQ file with extension `<file>.fastq.gz`.
 This file should contain 106bp-long-reads from SINDBIS infected cells.

   2. a tab separated file `<file>.index.tsv` describing how to demultiplex sequences into the dissected areas.
-The first column must match the pattern `pupName_dissectionName`, and the `dissectionName` of the injection site must be equal to `S1InjSite`.
+The first column must match the pattern `pupName_dissectionName`, and the `dissectionName` of the injection site must contains the string `Inj`.

 Assuming the 2 input files exist, the pipeline can be run using the following command line into a terminal: